kbsali/php-redmine-api/docs/usage.md

 ### Instantiate a Redmine Client

-You can choose between the navite curl client or the PSR-18 compatible client.
+You can choose between the native `cURL` client or the `PSR-18` compatible client.

-#### Native curl Client `Redmine\Client`
+#### Native cURL Client `Redmine\Client\NativeCurlClient`

 Every Client requires a URL to your Redmine instance and either a valid Apikey...

 ```diff
 <?php